Thank you! Your submission has been received!

 V8

-When implementing the called V8 engine, Google used optimization techniques that had both been created during the development of already forgotten programming languages compilers, namely of Self's and Strongtalk's compilers.
+When implementing the called V8 engine, Google used optimisation techniques that had both been created during the development of already forgotten programming languages compilers, namely of Self's and Strongtalk's compilers.
 The result was remarkably fast for a dynamically typed programming language like JavaScript, vigorously surpassing other implementations' performance.

 On the other hand, both Chrome and V8 were released as open-source software (with a BSD license), thus allowing anyone to build their work on top of them and to distribute them as part of any software without having to pay royalties to Google.